Oh no! Company owners can get a shock from huge tax bills

 But after sales hit a temporary speed bump, Baxter learned there was no tax break for the merchandise she hadn’t sold yet.

-Small business owners can be devastated when upon learning they owe the government thousands, or even tens of thousands, of dollars.
-It can happen at any stage of a company's life, and can be the result of poor planning or not getting advice from an experienced tax adviser.
-But changes in tax laws can also leave owners with unexpectedly large bills, and tax advisers warn it can happen to more companies this year because of the many unknowns about the new tax law.
+Small-business owners can be devastated to learn they owe the government thousands, or even tens of thousands, of dollars.
+It can happen at any stage of a company’s life, and can be the result of poor planning or not getting advice from an experienced tax adviser.
+But changes in tax laws can also leave owners with unexpectedly large bills, and tax advisers warn it can happen to more companies this year because of the many unknowns with the new tax law.

 Baxter appeared on the TV show “Shark Tank” in 2014 with Buzzy and had her best year since starting the Atlanta-based business in 2006.
 She significantly increased her inventory, but sales to pharmacies didn’t take off as expected.
 Baxter thought she could write off the unsold inventory but learned from a fellow entrepreneur that the IRS doesn’t consider inventory to be a cost until it is sold or disposed of.

-"Our tax bill was so huge I had to liquidate my life insurance policy to pay it, and didn't move the inventory until two years later," Baxter says.
+“Our tax bill was so huge I had to liquidate my life insurance policy to pay it and didn’t move the inventory until two years later,” Baxter said.

-Unfamiliarity with the tax code has historically been a common problem leading to huge tax bills, and it's one that's likely to be more pervasive this year as owners and practitioners try to understand the new law, says Scott Berger, an accountant with Kaufman Rossin in Boca Raton, Florida.
-There's still confusion in particular about a new 20 percent deduction that's available to some sole proprietors, partners and owners of what are called S corporations.
+Unfamiliarity with the tax code is a common problem leading to huge tax bills, and it’s one that’s likely to be more pervasive this year as owners and practitioners try to understand the new law, said Scott Berger, an accountant with Kaufman Rossin in Boca Raton, Fla.
+There’s still confusion in particular about a new 20 percent deduction that’s available to some sole proprietors, partners and owners of what are called S corporations.

 But no matter how big their tax bills, owners need to file their returns on time and figure out how to pay their debt to the government.